rkuma183/wilsonmar.github.io/_posts/2017-02-02-testing-ai.md

 AI can be designed to make <strong>prediction</strong> based on data analyzed.

-But
 Startup Unanimous A.I. (<a target="_blank" href="http://unu.ai/what-is-unu/">uni.ai</a>)
 has, since 2015, been making accurate predictions like who will win contests such as the Superbowl, March Madness, US presidential debates, the Kentucky Derby superfecta, Academy Awards, etc.
 It has been more accurate than individual experts.

-Its software platform (called UNU) milks the "collective wisdom" conclusions of a group of people who influence each other by their vote, in real-time, like a Ouiji board.
+Its software platform (called UNU) milks conclusions not from algorithms, but from the "collective wisdom" of group of <strong>breathing people</strong> who influence each other by their vote, in real-time, like a Ouiji board.
+(
 <img src="https://tr1.cbsistatic.com/hub/i/2017/02/24/a92880f2-212c-4803-b6bd-f4e0f4de67ba/d865deed94d9ad5d8c68778d636a2c58/qqz8bt9.gif" alt="qqz8bt9.gif">